Super Easy Christmas Crafts for Kids

 We know - it can be crazy this time of year.
-Lists of things to buy, things to cook, places to be... when December hits, it's like all systems go.
+With the endless lists of things to buy, things to cook, places to be... when December hits, it's all systems go.
 But what's the festive season without a bit of Christmas crafts for kids?

-Well, dilemma no more: have your cute Christmas handmade goods will give you some quality time with the kids without loads of hassle and hours of time.
+These cute Christmas handmade goods will give you some quality time with the kids without loads of hassle.
 We've rounded up some of the most simple craft ideas that can help you tick "make stuff with the family" off the to-do list with ease.

 1. Paper Straw Christmas Trees

 Simple but effective - cut graduating lengths of festive paper straws and hot-glue them in length order onto another straw cut in half.
 Add a sparkly star to the top, and you're done!

 Some gold ribbon is perfect tied around the top and added to the tree.

 2. Baby Wreath Collage

 Grab some Christmas-themed pictues, printables, cutouts, stickers, felt pieces, pompoms and rubber stamps (or whatever you have on hand, really!) and place in a container.